 You can check the latest repos here: https://downloads.mariadb.org/mariadb/repositories/#mirror=nxtHost

-Note: if you do not have the nano function installed on your Centos server, you can install it with the following command:
+Note: if you do not have the nano feature installed on your Centos server, you can install it with the following command:

 yum install nano

-- We deleted the previous version that we had, in this case MariaDB 5.5.
+- We deleted the previous version we had, in this case MariaDB 5.5.

 yum clean all

-- We install the new version MariaDB 10.3.
+- We installed the new version MariaDB 10.3.

-- And we already have a new version installed!
-We perform the activation:
+- And we have a new version installed!
+We performed the activation:

 systemctl start mariadb